 There are many reasons which can contribute to a delay in milk production.
 It’s worth noting that just because your milk is delayed doesn’t mean it won’t happen at all.
 It might just take a bit longer.

-Medical Causes of No Milk
+Causes of No Breast Milk After Delivery

 There are several reasons why no milk will be produced or it will be delayed.
 Let’s look at some of these.